 Press the X button for app details.

-Select Netflix to begin downloading the app.
+Choose Netflix to download the app.

 Press the Guide button on your controller.

 Select System Settings.

 Highlight Memory Unit, Hard Drive, or USB Storage, then press Y on your controller.